barcodebuddy/barcodebuddy.github.io/README.md

 * ATTA

-Position 1 is 75% A, 25% G. Because there is neither 10% C nor 10% T present, none of the "better" or "best" pairs are present.
-100% of the bases are A or G, so the position is annotated as "very poor".
+Position 1 is 75% A, 25% G. Because there is greater than 66% A and G combined, the position is annotated as "very poor".

 Position 2 has 25% of each base, and thus at least 10% of both A and T (as well as C and G).
 The position is annotated as "best".